Comprehensible Input Strategies: The Compelling Input Hypothesis

 It would take a very savvy teacher to locate lengthy reading material, such as a novel, compelling enough to captivate an entire group of students.

 Nothing is impossible.
 Here’s a list of books which might suit groups of higher level learners.

 Finally, what about the argument that ELT teachers should allow each individual student to engage in some self-selected reading on a weekly basis?

-COMPELLING COMPREHENSIBLE INPUT - IN FIRST PLACE WHEN IT COMES TO COMPREHENSIBLE INPUT STRATEGIES
+COMPELLING COMPREHENSIBLE INPUT - Leading the way WHEN IT COMES TO COMPREHENSIBLE INPUT STRATEGIES

-It would take a brave soul to argue against Krashen’s Compelling Input Hypothesis, and its place among the most elite comprehensible input strategies.
+It would take a brave soul to argue against Krashen’s Compelling Input Hypothesis, and its place among the most elite of his comprehensible input strategies.

 When it comes to private language schools and the typical ELT classroom, there would be issues with persuading teachers and academic managers to overlook the grammatical syllabus and coursebooks.